 I get a certain plebeian amusement from observing the desperation of candidates pounding the pavement willing to say or do almost anything for a vote.
 More recently, when a Democrat hoping to run for City Treasurer stopped by to request my signature on a petition that would put his name on the ballot, I wanted support the American democratic process by showing him the ropes, old school style.

-Up front, I managed his expectations by asserting that I was the proud owner of a MAGA hat, three blends of Donald Trump coffee and a Trump presidential seal mug.
-This is not fake news.
+Up front, I managed his expectations by revealing the presence of a MAGA hat in my home as well as three blends of Donald Trump coffee – gifts from friends during the 2016 election cycle that would not be thrown in the trash nor set ablaze on social media in protest of the patriarchy.
 With some understandable confusion in his eyes, the candidate-hopeful hastily flipped through his paperwork and noted that I am registered as “Independent”.
-(This is intentional, because nobody defines Alicia except God, and then, also Alicia.
-And also, nobody puts Baby in a corner.)
-I then demanded answers about his stance on abortion, gun ownership, the SAFE Act, raising taxes, illegal immigration and the Wall.
+In response, I demanded answers about his stance on abortion, gun ownership, the SAFE Act, raising taxes, illegal immigration and the Wall.

 Rallying quickly, the man (still admiringly persistent to stay in the game for my signature) reminded me that he was running for the position of City Treasurer and noted that these issues were not really in his wheelhouse.
 “That doesn’t change my questions,” was my stony reply.
 Then, I stood quietly on my porch and allowed the ensuing awkward silence to do its work while he stammered out answers that he hoped reached across the aisle far enough.
 I grew up without a television, so this is how I get my laughs, pray for me.

 Food for thought: Can a Christian be a Democrat?
 Does a Christian have to be a Republican?
 When I was a kid, I once asked a pastor friend this question: Can a Christian be demon possessed?
 You know what he said???
 A Christian can do whatever he wants.
 Sigh.
 Therein lies the rub.